 8.3.
 Nomination: Nominations for the Early Academic Career Excellence Award may be submitted by University faculty, staff, administrators, students, and alumni/ae.
 Any nominator may nominate only one (1) candidate for this award in a given academic year.
 The letter of nomination, signed by the nominator(s), shall identify the nominee and shall provide a brief rationale for the nomination.
 Nomination letters shall be due at the Academic Senate Office.

 8.4.
-Evaluation Criteria: A record of excellent and extraordinary achievements, including the significance of the nominee's contributions to the field and the University, demonstrated in all three (3) areas of professional responsibility: Instruction and Instructionally-Related Activities, Scholarly and Creative Activities, and Professional Engagement and Service.
+Evaluation Criteria: A record of excellent and extraordinary achievements, including the significance of the nominee's contributions to the University, demonstrated in all three (3) areas of professional responsibility: Instruction and Instructionally-Related Activities, Research and Scholarly and Creative Activities, and Professional Engagement and Service.

 8.5.
 Submission: Nominees for this award shall be notified of their nomination and provided with guidelines by the Chair of the Academic Senate.
 Candidates who accept their nomination shall submit an application and the required documentation to the Dean of the College.